 Reasons Why a Seller May be Motivated to Sell Property

-When purchase prices for real estate escalate into the hundreds of thousands of dollars, sometimes a $10,000 difference in an offer price can seem like a small variation, but $10,000 is $10,000.
-As you go through the process of making mortgage payments on your real estate, you will no doubt wish you could shave a few months off of your payment term, which is exactly what saving $10,000 or more will net you.
+When purchase prices for real estate escalate into hundreds of thousands of dollars, sometimes a $10,000 difference in an offer price can seem like a small variation, but $10,000 is $10,000.
+As you go through the process of making mortgage payments on your real estate, you will no doubt wish you could shave a few months off your payment term, which is exactly what saving $10,000 or more will net you.

 The prospect of saving $10,000 or more should take that embarrassment out of the equation and motivate you to explore all avenues for saving money.
-There are a few ways to spot a motivated real estate seller that might be more apt to accept an offer below list price from a realtor than they otherwise would.
+There are a few ways to spot a motivated real estate seller that might be more apt to accept an offer below the list price from a realtor than they otherwise would.

 Everyone Sells for a Reason

 One of the best ways to investigate the motives of your seller is to simply ask.
 That might seem like a common sense approach, but people often go through entire real estate transactions without asking even the most simple questions about who they are purchasing real estate from.

 Your realtor or the seller’s realtor may have that kind of information on hand and while they might have reason to guard it, more often than not they will make polite conversation about what plans a seller has.
 At open houses especially, a realtor may make the effort to chat with you, sometimes answering such questions, in hopes of getting you interested in the property.
 Let that eagerness work for you and get the information you need that might help you purchase below-market real estate.

 There are quite a few situations that might result in a motivated seller, but perhaps the most common are relocations, divorces, and financial troubles.
 As you can imagine, if a seller is involved in any of these three situations, it is probable that speed is an issue and sometimes that speed is worth a discount on the list price of the real estate property.